Ph.D./Sc.D. Program

 chemical engineering phd usa

-‘Emerging Investigators’ are Studying Flow of Soft Materials through Tiny Spaces
+‘Emerging Investigators’ Are Studying Flow of Soft Materials Through Tiny Spaces

 ChE Assistant Professor Sara Hashmi and Barrett Smith, PhD’24, chemical engineering, were recognized as part of the “Emerging Investigators” series of the Royal Society of Chemistry journal Soft Matter.
 Smith was first author of their paper, “In Situ Polymer Gelation in Confined Flow Controls Intermittent Dynamics,” which uncovers novel flow behavior in crosslinking biopolymers.